“What sphinx of cement and aluminum bashed open their skulls and ate up their brains and imagination?”

 “Moloch whose name is the Mind!”

-In his famous poem called ‘Moloch,’ Allen Ginsberg concedes civilization as an individual entity.
+In his depiction of the Allen Ginsberg’s poem called ‘Moloch,’ Scott Alexander concedes civilization as an individual entity.
 With Moloch and his “skyscraper-window eyes”, “whose fingers are ten armies”, “in whom I am a consciousness without a body”.
 Society indeed makes up an emerging organism, one that is also susceptible to pain, desire, and cultural evolution.
 Societal mind virus becomes akin to the organism’s mental disorder.
 Nuclear bombs bruise its skin and make it retract.
 And economic policies set its evolutionary gradient.

 The collective emergence, however, will not be limited to human society.
-ASI will share a similar fate.
-Whilst a single human is intelligent, the linear combination of humans manifests as super-intelligence.
-Similarly, one might imagine the infrastructure that we design today to reach ASI far before any single model designed in a Pandora’s box of a research lab could do so.
+Concievably, Artificial Super Intelligence (ASI) will likely share a similar fate.
+Whilst a single human is intelligent, the linear combination of humans manifests as a super-intelligent system.
+Similarly, one might imagine the combinatorial infrastructure of different AIs that we design today to reach ASI far before any single AI model built in a Pandora’s box could do so.

-We breathed reason into sand as if by the linear combination of humans, and now this reason will breathe super-intelligence into sand via the linear combination of itself… agents.
+We breathed reason into sand by the linear combination of human labour, and now this reason will breathe super-intelligence into society via the linear combination of itself.

 There is no shortage of wild speculations on the post-ASI society, but the future is too stochastic to make accurate bets.
-Instead, let’s consider a more important question: How do we maximize the speed to ASI through this linear combination of agents?
+Instead, let’s consider a more important question: How do we maximize the speed to ASI through this linear combination of AI systems?